The fate of the Holmes County Consolidated School District now rests in the hands of Gov. Tate Reeves.

 The audit, which took place over the course of three months, also repeatedly refers to a lack of accurate data provided by the district, making it impossible to assess some standards or to determine the degree to which the district was noncompliant in others.

-State Superintendent of Education Carey Wright spoke only once at the board’s five-hour meeting Tuesday to clarify how the department came to this point.
+State Superintendent of Education Carey Wright spoke only once during the board’s five-hour-long meeting on Tuesday to clarify how the department came to this point.

 “When audits are complete and we then sit down and look at the findings, we have a choice at that time.
 We can either make a recommendation to withdraw or reduce their accreditation status … but we can also look at data and say, ‘No, actually we really do believe a state of emergency exists,'” she explained. “… That is an option we take, a discussion that we have prior to making any type of recommendation.”

-District officials such as the newly appointed superintendent Debra Powell and Board President Louise Winters argued that the district was already working to correct the problems it had.
+District officials like the newly appointed superintendent Debra Powell and Board President Louise Winters argued that the district was already working to correct the problems it had.

 “We are not who that audit says we are.
 Not today,” Powell told the board.
 “We are doing things differently.”